seerdata/spinnakr-event-simulator/README.md

+**Now that we are up and running with a live storm instance this code will probably no longer be needed.
+However, the event spec link below is still very much in use.**

 This code only serves as a test for Justin's actual code.
 This enables me to test the endpoints and show that the proper data is being sent